alexbeeken/alexlearns/src/pages/posts/2018-06-29---A-Gem-of-my-Own/index.md

 <img src='https://media.giphy.com/media/tEG1nF1v7AL8A/giphy.gif' style='max-width: 100%' alt='A slow zoom in on Jackson Terry looking disappointed.'>
 </img>

 Or at least until it feels right to pick it back up.
 When I do have the energy, I'll be keeping it fun and light.
-For now, it's much more interesting to learn things that apply to work.
-The whole point was to gain more street cred for finding work anyway.
-So, this is all a good thing.
+For now, it's much more interesting to write about things that apply to work.
+Learning is learning! (and work = money).

 ###Creating the Gem

-For the last week, I've been using my spare energy to get reacuainted with the world of Ruby and Rails.
+For the last week, I've been using my spare energy to get reacquainted with the world of Ruby and Rails.
 For example, I've been having a great time reading [The Rails 5 Way](https://www.amazon.com/Rails-Way-Addison-Wesley-Professional-Ruby/dp/0134657675) by [Obie Fernandez](https://twitter.com/obie?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor).
 It's been giving me a lot of little ideas for side projects like the following...

 I was wondering if I could create a gem that adds a page to tell you which classes you've created in a Rails application.
 A much simplified version of [Rails ERD](https://github.com/voormedia/rails-erd).